brantburnett/couchbase-index-operator/README.md

 does so using [couchbase-index-manager](https://github.com/brantburnett/couchbase-index-manager) under the hood.

-> :info: The operator will not delete any indices it doesn't manage, so it plays well alongside other
+> :information_source: The operator will not delete any indices it doesn't manage, so it plays well alongside other
 > index management approaches.
 The only indices it will delete are indices that are removed from a
 > CouchbaseIndexSet or when an entire CouchbaseIndexSet is deleted.